KiltAB/PILFT/README.md

 Click [here](https://drive.google.com/file/d/1WGApWE7riyL0B1gn7KcB0-OzmKKq8_dt/view?usp=sharing) to download, after downloading and decompressing, click "PILFT.exe" to run.
 ## Update
 We will add more matching algorithms in the future, and will continue to improve the execution efficiency of PILFT and keep it updated in real time.
+## Notice
+The matching platform is developed based on PyQt of Python 3.7.
+In the process of importing matching images, the path where the images are located should be in English or numbers as much as possible.